-Actually, it involves a creative mixture of marketing and strategic communication programmes to convey an engaging message that supports pharmaceutical companies and their product throughout its brand lifecycle.
+Actually, it involves our knowledgeable medical writers and their creative mix of scientific knowledge alongside marketing and strategic communication programmes.
+Medical communications should convey an engaging message that supports pharmaceutical companies and their product throughout its brand lifecycle.

-An agency provides specialist marketing and communications support to companies in the pharmaceutical industry and to other healthcare-related companies.
+A medical communications agency provides specialist healthcare communications and marketing support to companies in the pharmaceutical industry as well as other healthcare-related companies.

-In a nut shell medical communication agencies help pharmaceutical companies to convey clinical evidence, to the right audience, in the right format, at the right time while ensuring that such messaging is backed by key opinion leaders.
+In a nutshell, a medical communication agency will help pharmaceutical companies to convey clinical evidence, to the right audience, in the right format, at the right time while ensuring that such messaging is backed by key opinion leaders.

 “It is the agency’s role to ensure that a new therapy remains on the radar of potential prescribers, regulators, payers or patients throughout its product lifecycle.”

-As well as the pharmaceutical industry, many other organisations employ med comms agencies, for example:
+As well as the pharmaceutical industry, many other organisations employ a med comms agency, for example:

 contract research organisation